brycefors/PowerShell-Profile/README.md

 ### 🎨 Appearance & Shell Configuration
 - **Oh My Posh**: Automatically checks for, installs (via `winget`), and initializes Oh My Posh for a rich prompt experience.
 - **Nerd Fonts**: Configures **JetBrains Mono** Nerd Font as the default font if running in a supported terminal.
 - **Windows Terminal Auto-Config**: If running inside Windows Terminal, it attempts to update the `settings.json` to use the installed Nerd Font automatically.
+You can also run `Set-WTAppearance -Opacity 0.85 -UseAcrylic $true` to customize the look.
 - **VS Code Auto-Config**: If running inside VS Code, it attempts to update the `settings.json` to use the installed Nerd Font automatically.
 - **IntelliSense**: Enables History-based Predictive IntelliSense with a ListView style (requires PowerShell 7+).
 - **Tab Completion**: Sets `Tab` key to `MenuComplete` for a navigable menu of options.